vlad-uve/CAE-MNIST/README.md

 ---

 ## 🧱 Baseline CAE Model
 This model is a minimal Convolutional Autoencoder (CAE), trained on the MNIST digits dataset, and serving as the foundational benchmark for all experiments in this project.
 This model strikes a solid balance between simplicity and accuracy, making it an ideal reference point for evaluating architectural changes in all subsequent experiments.

+Detailed overview is in the baseline model available by the link: [Convolutional Autoencoder (CAE) — Baseline Model](notebooks/CAE_base_model.ipynb)

-###⚙️ Model Overview
+### ⚙️ Model Overview
 -	Encoder/decoder channels: [32, 32, 64]
 -	Latent dimension size: 32
 -	Batch normalization: not used